 The Julian Community Heritage Foundation has been actively working on a new initiative for the development of the corner lot on Main St. and Washington St. Our vision is the creation of a Julian town square and would serve as a community park & outdoor entertainment space.
 Julian town square will be an epicenter of art, theater and community gatherings.

-You can help by contributing to our pledge-drive and sharing this information.
+You can help by contributing to our fundraising-drive and sharing this information.
 This community driven project has been years in the making and various individuals, as well as organizations have been working very hard on making it a reality for our community.
-Anything you can pledge would be greatly appreciated.
+Anything you can donate would be greatly appreciated.
 DONATE NOW...

 This is your opportunity to forever be part of a community project that will last into the ages.
 Visit our PayPal page to donate now.

 Donations of $300 or more will have a dedicated name plaque on our donor wall at the town square site.

 You can also donate via mail.
 Send your checks to:

 Make the check out to Julian Community Heritage Foundation.
 Please write Julian Town Square Project on check memo.